 To avoid the problems discussed above, create a comprehensive estate plan.
 Consider making a will, a living trust, health care directives (including a living will and power of attorney for health care), and a durable financial power of attorney.
 Also, review your beneficiary designations to make sure they reflect your wishes.

 The cornerstone of an estate plan is a last will and testament.
 Your will can indicate how you want your property to be distributed after you die, appoint an executor to wrap up your estate, and nominate guardians for of your minor children.
-To make a clear plain English will, try using Nolo’s online will or Quicken WillMaker Plus.
+To make a clear plain English will, try using Nolo's bestselling Quicken WillMaker & Trust.

 A revocable living trust is another way to distribute your property after you die.
 Compared to a will, it's usually more work to set up and manage.
 However, living trusts offer some significant advantages that wills cannot provide.
 For example, with a living trust, you can